How do I apply for consent orders?

 Are there any time restrictions in filing consent orders for financial orders?

-If you are filing beyond this time frame, you will need to seek leave of the Court to file the application.
-You can do this by seeking permission as the first order sought.
+If you are filing outside this time frame, you will need to seek leave of the Court to file the application.
+You can do this by including an order for leave to apply out of time as the first order sought in your proposed orders.
 You will also need to consent to the application proceeding out of time at Question 10A.
+If you fail to do both, the Court might dismiss your application.

 What you need to consider